-The big screen version of the Hanna-Barbera cartoon series Josie And The Pussycats that aired in 1970, was financed by Universal and MGM for $25 million.
+The big screen version of the Hanna-Barbera cartoon series Josie And The Pussycats that aired in 1970, was financed by Universal and MGM for a modest $22 million.
 In 1999, Universal head Chris McGurk left the studio to go to MGM and as part of the deal of his move, MGM would invest $100 million into Universal co-productions.
 The two studios equally invested in this picture and would share all revenue, with Universal distributing in the US and MGM handling overseas.
-Despite the overwhelming amount of corporate logos on display in the movie for comedic effect, none of the companies contributed to any of the production or marketing costs.
+Despite the overwhelming amount of corporate logos on display in the movie for comedic effect on consumerism, none of the companies contributed to any of the production or marketing costs.

-Universal gave Josie And The Pussycats a very strong marketing push and it bowed against Bridget Jones’s Diary, Joe Dirt and Kingdom Come.
-Plans to franchise the film ended when it posted a disastrous $4,562,455 opening weekend.
+Universal was bullish on turning Josie And The Pussycats into a series and aided the release with a very strong marketing push.
+It bowed against Bridget Jones’s Diary, Joe Dirt and Kingdom Come and reviews were mixed leaning negative.
+Plans to franchise the movie ended when it posted a disastrous $4,562,455 opening weekend.
 It placed #7 for the weekend led by the holdover Spy Kids.
 Josie And The Pussycats saw a 35.5% second frame decline to $2,941,695, but than sank 59% in its third weekend to $1,205,845.
 Josie bombed out of release with $14,271,015.
 The studios would see returned about $7.8 million after theaters take their percentage of the gross, leaving much of the pricey P&A costs in the red and the budget at a loss.

 MGM dumped the film straight to video in almost every offshore country and the recorded overseas gross was just $595,000. 🎶It took six whole hours, and five long days, for this entire franchise to come undone.🎶